SaltSouls/Shifty/README.md

 </div>

-The project was started by&nbsp;domjohn&nbsp;over on the Aseprite forums, where many people would continue contributing to it.
-Mine is just version 6 of this community project.
+The project was started by the user domjohn over on the Aseprite forums, where many people would continue contributing to it.
+Mine is just version 6.0 of this community project.
 It comes with several fixes, a cleaned up UI, and a bunch of additional features for you to play around with.
 I have also gone through the effort of cleaning up the code base in case anyone wants to help continue supporting the project.
-I will continue to update it as I see fit, adding/tweaking features if I feel like the script could use it.
+I will continue to update it as I see fit, adding/tweaking features if wanted/needed.

 <div align="center">